IIntroduction: Why I Decided to Test AI Video Tools for 30 Days

 Lessons Learned After 30 Days

-The creators who win in 2026 will not be the most creative.
-They will be the most organized.
+The creators who succeed in 2026 will not necessarily be the most creative or the most technically skilled.

-After a full month of daily testing, the conclusion is simple.
+After 30 days of daily testing, the conclusion is straightforward.

 AI video tools work.